spryker-eco/braintree/src/SprykerEco/Yves/Braintree/Theme/default/components/molecules/credit-card/DEPRECATED.md

 This component is deprecated.
-Use molecule braintree-credit-card instead.
+Use molecule molecule('braintree-credit-card', 'Braintree') instead.